mir4na/os242/links.md

 * [6.
 Chapter 5: Compiling a Cross Toolchain - How to build Linux From Scratch (LFS) 12.2 - Tutorial](https://youtu.be/vMdPHpPiy4Q?si=FoZIeM2yoCYQ6Sui)
   --- This video demonstrate how to install LFS 12.2 on real hardware with an empty disk.
 If you've never built Linux From Scratch before, don't worry as I go through the LFS book chapter-by-chapter.
 From disk configuration, fetching sources and compiling, right through to configuring and booting the final operating system, it's all recorded in these videos.
 * [How to work with GCC | Compilation process and GCC | Compilation and Linking](https://youtu.be/Qn-PrsAKcco?si=_nnTPgvXCKkFNCFX)
-  --- This video explain about:
-      1. How to preprocess a source file in GCC?
-      2. How to convert the High-Level Source file into Assembly code?
-      3. How to compile Assembly Code to Object code?
-      4. How to link in GCC?
-      5. GCC command to accomplish all of the above stages?
+  --- This video explain about how to preprocess a source file in GCC, how to convert the High-Level Source file into Assembly code, how to compile Assembly Code to Object code, how to link in GCC, and do GCC command to accomplish all of the above stages.
 * [Binutils for fun and profit: understanding Linux binaries](https://youtu.be/htepUJY8nH8?si=ZJkdHyDQcPagAhoS)
   --- Binutils is a collection of programs for creating, modifying and inspecting binaries.
 This talk demonstrates how a few simple programs can be of great use in understanding how Linux binaries are put together, what they do, and how to debug them when something goes wrong.
 <br>